MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ---
 # Register passkeys in Authenticator on Android or iOS devices (preview)

 This article shows how to register a passkey using Microsoft Authenticator on your iOS or Android device using [My Security info](https://aka.ms/mysecurityinfo).
+For more information on the availability of Microsoft Entra ID passkey (FIDO2) authentication across native apps, web browsers, and operating systems, see [Support for FIDO2 authentication with Microsoft Entra ID](concept-fido2-compatibility.md).

 Note that the *easiest and fastest way* to add a passkey is to add it directly in the Authenticator app.